GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/spring-integration.md

 #### Outbound channel adapter

-`PubSubMessageHandler` is the outbound channel adapter for GCP Pub/Sub that listens for new messages on a Spring `MessageChannel`.
-It uses `PubSubTemplate` to post them to a GCP Pub/Sub topic.
+`PubSubMessageHandler` is the outbound channel adapter for Spring Framework on Google Cloud Pub/Sub that listens for new messages on a Spring `MessageChannel`.
+It uses `PubSubTemplate` to post them to a Spring Framework on Google Cloud Pub/Sub topic.

 To construct a Pub/Sub representation of the message, the outbound channel adapter needs to convert the Spring `Message` payload to a byte